arpitbbhayani/articles/blogs/lfu.md

     table[key] = value_node
 ```

-As seen in the pseudocode above the entire procedure to add a new item in cache is a bunch of memory allocation along with pointer manipulations, hence we observe that the running complexity of `add` is `O(1)`.
+As seen in the pseudocode above the entire procedure to add a new item in the cache is a bunch of memory allocation along with pointer manipulations, hence we observe that the running complexity of `add` is `O(1)`.

 ## Evicting an item from the cache